-Removing some cells and tissue from an enlarged lymph node is the only way to confirm a diagnosis of non-Hodgkin lymphoma.
-This is called a biopsy and it is done in one of two ways:
+Taking some cells and tissue from an enlarged lymph node is the only way to find out why it’s swollen.
+This is called a biopsy.

 Core needle biopsy